lukelee10/baas-web/README.md

 2. this.loaderService.Show(optional message to display in popup); -> to show popup
 3. this.loaderService.Hide(); -> to hide popup window

+## Confirmation Dialog Component

+Added the Confirmation Dialog Component to baaS Web.
+This is reusuable and shared component, which shows the Confirmation dialog in cases like disable a user etc.,.
+This component's Title and Content can be configured from the calling component.
+Please see UserManagementComponent in how to use this ConfirmationDialogComponent.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.